LukasCollishawM/hard-edging/README.md

 - What if “edge runtime” just meant *other people’s laptops*?
 - What if the path of least resistance for a byte was **across the room**, not across an ocean?

+And then it keeps going:

+- Why is every conversation about “cost” quietly a conversation about **your** egress bill and **their** margins?
+- How did we end up paying rent on our own bytes, every month, forever?
+- At what point did “edge” stop meaning *near the user* and start meaning “near a shareholder presentation”?

 Hard‑Edging exists to:

 - Reduce backend egress to the absolute minimum that reality, compliance, and common sense demand
 - Push computation to the “real edge”: the client, the tab, the forgotten browser window
-- Force developers to confront the uncomfortable truth: users’ machines are more than capable, and occasionally more over‑provisioned than your staging cluster
+- Treat your users’ browsers as a cooperatively over‑provisioned cluster, not as consumers of a “content delivery experience”
+- Give you a framework that is simultaneously **useful**, **ridiculous**, and **uncomfortably honest** about where the bandwidth is really coming from

 It’s a little absurd, but so is shipping 300 KB of JavaScript to re‑render static text.
-At least this absurdity buys you something: fewer bytes leaving your infrastructure, and more interesting conversations in your post‑mortems.
+At least this absurdity buys you something: fewer bytes leaving your infrastructure, more visible peer‑to‑peer flows, and more interesting conversations in your post‑mortems and procurement meetings.

 ## Getting Started